 The design of the IST ladders has greatly advanced since the CD-0 review.
 The current design calls for room temperature liquid cooling and uses carbon fiber ladders that have been prototyped already.
-Thus the radiation length of the design is known relatively well.
+Thus the radiation length of the design is known relatively well (1.35% Xo) .
 The expected changes before CD-1 will be optimizing iterations with respect to cooling channel dimensions and the accompanying changes in the ladder dimensions.
 Both the full and fast simulations use the most recent geometry and thus have a realistic material distribution for the IST.

 We have performed full simulations where the IST inactive material is doubled from 1% Xo to 2% Xo to gauge the effect of unexpected material increase.
 An IST material budget over 2% Xo is not acceptable since the resulting conversions would adversely affect the overall performance of STAR.
 Current design is within this limit, but awaits a final evaluation.
-As described in Section Full System Performance for various Thickness Scenarios doubling the IST inactive material has minimal impact on the HFT physics even down to low Pt.
+As described in Section Full System Performance for various Thickness Scenarios doubling the IST inactive material has minimal impact on the HFT physics even down to low pT.

 The fast simulations show that the addition of liquid cooling only leads to an about 1% loss of single track efficiency in the HFT, even with two rather large cooling channels embedded in the ladders.
 It is expected that the size of the cooling channels can be reduced and that also the rest of the ladder design can be slimmed down still.
 The current design can as such be taken as a worst case scenario with a material budget of 1.35% Xo per ladder.